 3.5.
 Acceptable Use.
-Customer may not use Subscription Services, and will ensure that the Users do not use the Subscription Services to: (a) to infringe on, violate, dilute or misappropriate the Intellectual Property Rights of any third party or any rights of publicity or privacy; (b) to store or post defamatory, inflammatory, trade libelous, threatening, or harassing data; (c) to store or post obscene, pornographic or indecent content or data; (d) to introduce or propagate any unauthorized data, malware, viruses, worms, Trojan horses, spyware, worms, other malicious or harmful code; (e) interfere with or attempt to interfere with or disrupt the integrity, security, functionality or proper working of the Subscription Services; or (f) attempt to discover, access, read, alter, destroy, or damage any programs, data or other information stored on or in connection with the Subscription Services by any other party.
-Customer may access the Subscription Services only through interfaces and protocols provided or authorized by Network Frontiers.
+Customer may not use Subscription Services, and will ensure that the Users do not use the Subscription Services to: (a) to infringe on, violate, dilute or misappropriate the Intellectual Property Rights of any third party or any rights of publicity or privacy; (b) to store or post defamatory, inflammatory, trade libelous, threatening, or harassing data; (c) to store or post obscene, pornographic or indecent content or data; (d) to introduce or propagate any unauthorized data, malware, viruses, worms, Trojan horses, spyware, worms, other malicious or harmful code; (e) interfere with or attempt to interfere with or disrupt the integrity, security, functionality or proper working of the Subscription Services; or (f) attempt to discover, access, read, alter, destroy, or damage any programs, data or other information stored on or in connection with the Subscription Services by any other party; (g) attempt to discover, access, read, or download the entire contents of the UCF library.
+Customer may access the Subscription Services only through interfaces and protocols provided or authorized by Network Frontiers.4.
+PAYMENT TERMS

 4.1.
 General.
 Customer will pay Network Frontiers the Subscription Fees as set forth in the applicable Order.
 Unless otherwise specified in an Order, all fees due to Network Frontiers will be due and payable net 30 days after the date of Network Frontiers’ invoice.
+All accounts will be provisioned immediately, and paid features will be activated upon full payment.
 All payments pursuant to this Agreement (a) are nonrefundable unless otherwise expressly stated in this Agreement, (b) will be made in U.S. Dollars, and (c) are exclusive of shipping, taxes, and duties, which will be paid solely by Customer (other than taxes based on Network Frontiers’ net income).
 All late payments will be assessed a service charge of 1.5% per month to the extent allowed by Applicable Law.